Historical Apoplexy · State Legislative Adaptations · New Mexico

 barrels.
 The annual budget for nuclear weapons design

-exceeds the state's largest educational endowment.
-The
+exceeds the annual distribution of the state's largest

-The Pueblos have practiced developmental education for
+The Pueblos have practiced food sovereignty for a thousand

-a thousand years.
-The acequias have governed community
+years.
+The acequias have governed community resource

-resource distribution for centuries.
-The Hispano villages
+distribution for centuries.
+The Hispano villages maintained

-maintained culture and knowledge transfer through four
+culture and knowledge transfer through four hundred years of

-hundred years of colonial displacement.
-The Permanent
+colonial displacement.
+The Permanent Fund sits at $31.897

 The question was never resources.
 It was always priorities.